World Championship Quartz Crystal Dig in Mount Ida

 “The World Championship Crystal Dig is important to Montgomery County and brings visitors to our area to show them what beauty we have to offer,” said Sherry Ellison of the Mount Ida Chamber of Commerce.
 “Being known as the Quartz Crystal Capital of the World means we are number one in the field of crystals.”

-For more details on the 28th annual World Championship Quartz Crystal Dig, visit mountidachamber.com.
+For more information on the World Championship Quartz Crystal Dig, visit mtidachamber.com.